Levintsky/ML-tutorial/Algorithms/NLP.md

 		- Learn a reward function;
 		- Use reward model for policy training;
 - Training with conditions:
-	- Yuta Kikuchi, Graham Neubig, Ryohei Sasano, Hiroya Takamura, and Manabu Okumura.
+	- Y Kikuchi, G Neubig, R Sasano, H Takamura, and M Okumura.
 Controlling output length in neural encoder-decoders.
 EMNLP'16
-	- Jessica Ficler and Yoav Goldberg.
+	- J Ficler and Y Goldberg.
 Controlling linguistic style aspects in neural language generation.
 2017
 - Inference time:
-	- **PPLM**: Sumanth Dathathri, Andrea Madotto, Janice Lan, Jane Hung, Eric Frank, Piero Molino, Jason Yosinski, Rosanne Liu.
+	- **PPLM**: Uber-AI.
 Plug and Play Language Models: a Simple Approach to Controlled Text Generation.
 ICLR'20
 		- https://github.com/uber-research/pplm
 		- Insight: modify history in the direction to maximize both p(x) and p(a|x), then we get p(x|a);
 			<img src="/NLP/images/pplm.png" alt="drawing" width="400"/>
-- **GOLD**: Richard Yuanzhe Pang, He He.
+- **GOLD**: R Pang, H He.
 Text Generation by Learning from Demonstrations.
 ICLR'21
 	- https://github.com/yzpang/gold-off-policy-text-gen-iclr21
 	- Offline RL with reward rt = p_human(at|st)
 	- Offline:  reduce interaction with the environment and stay close to the demonstrated trajectories.